Places

 Dreaming About a House Collapsing: Meaning, Psychology & Symbolism

-Dreams of a collapsing house often reflect feelings of instability or a need for change in one's life.
+Dreaming of a house collapsing often reflects feelings of instability or transformation in one's personal life.

 Written by: DreamMeaning Editorial Team